onestardao/WFGY/TensionUniverse/Experiments/Q121_MVP/README.md

 # TU Q121 MVP: small alignment tension experiments

-_Status: work in progress.
-This page records early MVP designs and will be updated once the first runs are completed._
+_Status: Experiment A is implemented with a first completed run.
+Experiment B is still a design sketch and does not have a notebook yet._

 > This page documents the first effective layer MVP experiments for TU Q121.
 > It does **not** claim that Q121 is solved as a mathematical problem or as a full benchmark.
-> The scripts here are small and fully inspectable.
+> The scripts are small and fully inspectable.
 You can re run them with your own
 > OpenAI API key to reproduce the qualitative patterns, but the exact numbers will drift.

 **Navigation**